 Your child may be interviewed, photographed, or audio- or video-recorded by the news media or district staff for print, radio, television, internet content or other medium.

 Pawsitive Peers Foundation school dog program (East Valley Academy, Johnson Elementary, Kino Junior High, Mountain View High School, and Rhodes Junior High only)

 Your child will have the opportunity to participate in the school dog program in classroom presentations or after school clubs using the Mutt-i-grees® curriculum that incorporates lessons on social and emotional learning, resiliency, empathy and the human-animal bond.

 You may opt out of district and news media coverage or directory information releases by completing an Opt Out form and submitting it to the school office within the first two weeks of school or enrollment, whichever is later.

-You may opt out of student internet access by completing an Opt Out form and submitting it to the school office anytime during the school year.
+You may opt out of student internet access or the Pawsitive Peers Foundation school dog program by completing an Opt Out form and submitting it to the school office anytime during the school year.

 This form must be resubmitted each school year.
 For more information, see the district’s Information & Guidelines.

 The Opt Out form is available at www.mpsaz.org/optout.
 Please also share your opt out selections with your child’s teacher.

 Please fill out the Student Referral Questionnaire to determine if your child might qualify for homeless support services.
 Once you complete the form, print and return it to your school or save and email it to firstname.lastname@example.org.